PrajnaAvidya/prompt-shaper/README.md

 - Load a previous conversation from text and continue in interactive mode with `-lt or --load-text`
   - Example: `npx prompt-shaper my_template.ps.md -lt <jsonPath>`

+## Environment Variables
+In addition to command-line options, PromptShaper supports environment variables to configure default behavior.
+Command-line options take precedence over environment variables if both are specified.
+For example `PROMPT_SHAPER_MODEL` to change the default OpenAI model and `PROMPT_SHAPER_PROMPT` to change the system prompt.
+See `cli.ts` for the complete list.

 ## Examples
 See the `samples` directory and try running them with the parser.